Battle of Binh Gia: Prelude

 In July 1964, the VC 271st Regiment and 272nd Regiment began moving into the provinces of Bình Dương, Bình Long and Phước Long to carry out their mission.
 During the first phase of their campaign, the VC regiments overran several strategic hamlets at Xan Sang, Cam Xe, Dong Xa, and Thai Khai.
 Between August and September 1964, VC regiments executed deep thrusts into Bình Dương and Châu Thành to apply additional pressure on South Vietnamese outposts situated on Route 14.
 During the second phase of their campaign, the VC ambushed two ARVN infantry companies and destroyed five armoured vehicles, which consisted of M24 Chaffee light tanks and M113 armored personnel carriers.
 The VC defeated regular ARVN units at the strategic hamlets of Bình Mỹ and Bình Co.

 Following the completion of the initial stages in their campaign, the VC forces were ordered to regroup and prepare for the next offensive in the Long Khánh region.
 VC soldiers from the two regiments were assembled in War Zone D, where they were trained to attack well-fortified enemy strongholds.
-On November 20, 1964, the VC reached the Long Khánh battlefield, having completed a 200 kilometres march from War Zone D. On the battlefield the VC 186th Battalion (from Military Region 6), the 500th and 800th Battalions (from Military Region 7), and the 445th Company also joined the offensive.
+On 20 November 1964, the VC reached the Long Khánh battlefield, having completed a 200 km march from War Zone D. On the battlefield the VC 186th Battalion (from Military Region 6), the 500th and 800th Battalions (from Military Region 7), and the 445th Company also joined the offensive.
 To kick-start their offensive in the Ba Ria-Long Khánh region, the VC selected Bình Giã as their next target.
-Bình Giã was a small village located in Phước Tuy Province, about 67 kilometres away from Saigon.
+Bình Giã was a small village located in Phước Tuy Province, about 67 km from Saigon.

-During the war about 6,000 people lived in Bình Giã, most of whom were staunchly anti-communist.
+In 1964 about 6,000 people lived in Bình Giã, most of whom were staunchly anti-communist.
 The inhabitants of Bình Giã were Roman Catholic refugees who had fled from North Vietnam in 1954 during Operation Passage to Freedom because of fears of Communist persecution.
 To prepare for their main battle, the VC 272nd Regiment was ordered to block Inter-provincial Road No. 2 and 15, and destroy any South Vietnamese units attempting to reach Bình Giã from the south-western flank of the battlefield.
 In the days leading up to the battle, the VC often came out to harass the local militia forces.
-On December 9, 1964, the 272nd Regiment destroyed an entire ARVN mechanised rifle company along Inter-provincial Road No. 2, destroying 16 M-113 APCs.
-On December 17, the 272nd Regiment destroyed another six armoured vehicles on Inter-provincial Road No. 15.